Netherlands 2023 "Prehistoric animals (III)"

 Prehistoric animals on personalized stamps of Netherlands 2023

-On November 14th, 2023, the Post Authority of the Netherlands (PostNL), issued the third set 3 of 12 Mini-Sheets with personal stamps of "Prehistoric Animals".
+On November 14th, 2023, the Post Authority of the Netherlands (PostNL), issued the third set of 3 of 12 Mini-Sheets with personal stamps of "Prehistoric Animals".

 The first 3 Mini-Sheets were issued on June 13th, 2023.